rreube3/CSE6250/README.txt

   2. Download numberbatch-en-19.08.txt.gz (English-only) from https://github.com/commonsense/conceptnet-numberbatch and save it in the "data" folder locally
   3. Run read_numberbatch.py to convert and rename numberbatch-en-19.08.txt.gz to numberbatch-en.txt (also saved in the "data" folder)
   4. [Optional] Open and run Create_External_Features.py to create the supplemental external features dataset OR do not run the script and use the provided external features csv file saved in the "data" folder
-  5. Open and run the 3+1-Label_Classification.py script to preprocess, train, and evaluate CNN and SVM-Linear model performance on the 3+1-label classification scheme This script trains the model using the 500-user dataset and supplemental external feature dataset (I2)
+  5. Open and run the 3+1-Label_Classification.py script to preprocess, train, and evaluate CNN and SVM-Linear model performance on the 3+1-label classification scheme.
+This script trains the model using the 500-user dataset and supplemental external feature dataset (I2)
     a.
 [Optional] Run the script again with lines 330 and 337 commented out to test model performance without the supplemental external features (I1)
     b.
 For both 5 and 5.a above the scripts will print out cross-validated model performance metrics and save CNN model predictions in a tsv file
     c.
 NOTE: This script takes approximately 30 minutes to run
-  6. Open and run the 4-Label_Classification.py script to preprocess, train, and evaluate CNN and SVM-Linear model performance on the 4-label classification scheme This script trains the model using the 500-user dataset and supplemental external feature dataset (I2)
+  6. Open and run the 4-Label_Classification.py script to preprocess, train, and evaluate CNN and SVM-Linear model performance on the 4-label classification scheme.
+This script trains the model using the 500-user dataset and supplemental external feature dataset (I2)
     a.
-[Optional] Run the script again with lines 312 and 318 commented out to test model performance without the supplemental external features (I1)
+[Optional] Run the script again with lines 309 and 315 commented out to test model performance without the supplemental external features (I1)
     b.
 For both 6 and 6.a above the scripts will print out cross-validated model performance metrics and save CNN model predictions in a tsv file
     c.
 NOTE: This script takes approximately 30 minutes to run
-  7. Open and run the 5-Label_Classification.py script to preprocess, train, and evaluate CNN and SVM-Linear model performance on the 5-label classification scheme This script trains the model using the 500-user dataset and supplemental external feature dataset (I2)
+  7. Open and run the 5-Label_Classification.py script to preprocess, train, and evaluate CNN and SVM-Linear model performance on the 5-label classification scheme.
+This script trains the model using the 500-user dataset and supplemental external feature dataset (I2)
     a.
 [Optional] Run the script again with lines 330 and 337 commented out to test model performance without the supplemental external features (I1)
     b.
 For both 7 and 7.a above the scripts will print out cross-validated model performance metrics and save CNN model predictions in a tsv file
     c.
 NOTE: This script takes approximately 30 minutes to run